llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 Fuzzer-generated issues should indicate that they are such, either in the issue description, or (for organization members) by applying the ``fuzzer-generated`` label.

-This helps us prioritize issues.
+Issues should include a minimized reproducer (including both the necessary code and command line arguments) both as part of the issue description and as a godbolt.org link.
+An effort should be made to deduplicate issues that likely have the same root cause, and check whether a similar issue has already been reported.
+Reports should always be submitted against current LLVM ``main``, not a released version.

 The remaining guidelines depend on the type of issue the fuzzer detects.

 **For miscompilations:** These issues are usually detected by looking for different results when using ``-O0`` and ``-O2``, or similar.
 When reporting